xLeDocteurx/ESP32---Cubes-synthetiser/README.md

 ## key electronical components :
+- Weemos lolin32. ( any 32bit microcontroler with at least one DAC will do the job )
 - TL082CN chip as input amplifier and signal offset. (high impedance instruments are delivering a really low voltage AC signal, ADC also needs DC)
 - PAM8403 chip as output amplifier and signal offset.